NHSDigital/dtos-devops-templates/infrastructure/modules/container-app-job/README.md

 }
 ```

 Create a container app job to run an image pulled from Azure Container Registry (ACR).
-The job will run in the container app environment and can be triggered manually or via an event source:
+The job will run in the container app environment and can be triggered manually, via a cron schedule or via an event source:
 ```hcl
 module "container-app-job" {